Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/welcome.md

     kvm-compose-schemas 1.0
     ```

-## Minimal Working Example (MWE)
+## Minimal Working Example

-We will show an example of a testbed deployment or a _test case_ and the most common commands for the lifecycle of creating, running, and stopping a deployment.
+We will show a minimal working example (MWE) of a testbed deployment or a _test case_ and the most common commands for the lifecycle of creating, running, and stopping a deployment.
 The specification for this MWE is in the form of a YAML file called `kvm-compose.yaml`, which is also the specification for any other deployments on TestbedOS.
 We assume that TestbedOS has been installed as per the instructions in the previous section.

 The `kvm-compose.yaml` specification file for this MWE has been included in the TestbedOS repository from [`https://github.com/Bristol-Cyber-Security-Group/testbed-os`](https://github.com/Bristol-Cyber-Security-Group/testbed-os>).
 The `kvm-compose.yaml` file for this MWE contains the following: